shsagir/play-area-sync/docs/install-laravel-5-pro.md

 #### Laravel Mix

 You can use Mix locally - not on fortrabbit as there is no Node on remote.
-You extend the Mix with the `webpack-s3-plugin` to export your minified assets to the [Object Storage](object-storage).
+You can extend the Mix with the `webpack-s3-plugin` to export your minified assets to the [Object Storage](object-storage).
 This is how it works.
 To start, execute in your terminal:

 ```bash
 # Get your Object Storage credentials